akielaries/openGPMP/README.md

 Look in the [samples](https://github.com/akielaries/openGPMP/tree/main/samples) folder for examples on how to use some of openGPMP's functionalities.

+## Dev priority list
+* `DataTable` class specifically for file readers and feeding this data into other methods in the project.
+* Additional build systems.
+* Tackle the rest of the issue list from there.

 # Installation
 openGPMP C++ & Python is tested on the following: